jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 3. Right click on it, and select _Show in Finder_
 4. Right click on the file and click on _Get Info_
-5. Copy the path to the font file, open a console, and type:
+5. Copy the path to the font file, open a console, and type: otfinfo -i '/Path/To/The/File/Name of the font.ttf'

+The last command shows a series of identifiers:
+	Family:              Lucida Bright
+	Subfamily:           Demibold
+	Full name:           Lucida Bright Demibold
+	PostScript name:     LucidaBright-Demi
+	Version:             Version 1.69
+	Unique ID:           Lucida Bright Demibold
+	Trademark:           Lucida® is a registered trademark of Bigelow & Holmes Inc.
+	Copyright:           © 1991 by Bigelow & Holmes Inc. Pat.
+Des.
+289,422.
+	                     All Rights Reserved. © 1990-1991 Type Solutions, Inc. All Rights Reserved.
+	Vendor ID:           B&H

+Use the font family name as main font, as in the example above.

+## The fearsome 0 bytes font file in Mac OS X
+(see

+If `otfinfo` complains of the file being too small, check from the command line if the file has zero length:

+	MacBook-Pro:Fonts me$ otfinfo -i Playbill
+	otfinfo: Playbill: OTF file corrupted (too small) MacBook-Pro:Fonts me$ ls -la Playbill
+	-rw-rw-r--@ 1 me       staff  0 Jun 15  2010 Playbill

+Zero length is visible only from command line.
+If you check the size from the Finder you see a non-zero size.
+Also you can tell that the file is not corrupt because you can open it in the Font Book.

+For some reason, lots of font files have their content hidden in metadata attributes.
+You can check if it's your case:

+After that, you can try `otfinfo` again.
+Chances are that it returns yet another error:

+	MacBook-Pro:Fonts me$ otfinfo -i Lucida\ Bright.ttf
+	otfinfo: Lucida Bright.ttf: not an OpenType font (bad magic number)